PLAN Constitution

 Stipends

-The Association will pay the expenses for two Executive Board members (normally the President and SWCOLT Representative) to attend the ACTFL Conference as Association representatives.
-Association representatives who attend the ACTFL Conference must attend the Delegate Assembly.
-The Executive Board will determine the amount of funds available on a yearly basis.
+The Association will subsidize expenses, as available, for two Board members (normally the President and SWCOLT Representative) to attend the ACTFL Conference as Association representatives.
+Association representatives who attend the ACTFL Conference, paid for by PLAN, must attend the Delegate Assembly.
+The Board will determine the amount of funds available on a yearly basis.

-The Association will pay the expenses for two Executive Board members (normally the president and SWCOLT representative) to attend the annual SWCOLT conference.
-The Executive Board will determine the amount of funds available on a yearly basis.
+The Association will subsidize expenses, as available, for two Board members (normally the president and SWCOLT representative) to attend the annual SWCOLT conference.
+The Board will determine the amount of funds available on a yearly basis.